Forecast-it/handbook/rules-of-engagement.md

 16. I'll acknowledge that we, collectively, have the power to keep an open and honest culture.
 Be a good person.
 Be a professional but also as a human.
 17. I'll agree to live and follow these values.
 If my colleagues fail to live up to any of these rules, I'll speak up and will help them correct; in turn, I'll be open to constructive criticism from my colleagues should I fail to live by these values.
 I understand that my performance will be judged in part by how well I demonstrate these values in my daily work.

-Non opus Diligentia, Vis, Celeritas - We work with precision, power, speed.
+Non opus Diligentia, Vis, Celeritas - We work with precision, power, speed. :shipit: